Research Programs Handbook

 Enrolling in Directed Research (Law 990)

 All LL.M/S.J.D. students will be notified via email from the Graduate Programs office when they are able to enroll in Directed Research each semester.
 The email will contain the class number to the specific section of Directed Research associated with students' advisors.
-Instructions on how to add courses by class number and enroll can be viewed here.
+Review the instructions on how to add and enroll courses by class number.

 Fall Semester Research Seminars

 Attendance to the Fall semester Research Seminars is required for all LL.M./S.J.D. students in residence, unless you have received prior permission to be absent from the Graduate Programs Faculty Director.
 The Graduate Programs office will email a schedule of the research seminars at the beginning of each Fall semester, once the schedule is finalized.

 Spring Semester Peer Presentation Workshops

 Attendance at the Spring semester Peer Presentation Workshops is required for all LL.M./S.J.D. students in residence, unless you have received prior permission to be absent from the Graduate Programs Faculty Director.
 The Graduate Programs office will email students at the end of the Fall semester or beginning of the Spring semester to create a schedule of those that are interested in presenting.
 The Graduate Programs office will email a finalized schedule prior to the start of the workshops.

 Grant Funding Request Form